 Adoption Tax Credit

 You may be able to take the non-refundable Adoption Tax Credit for qualifying expenses you paid to adopt a child.
-The maximum adoption credit for 2020 returns is $14,300 per child.
+The maximum adoption credit for 2022 Returns is $14,890 per child, up from $14,440 in 2021.
 These expenses include adoption fees, attorney fees, court costs, traveling expenses (including lodging and meals while away from home), and other expenses directly related to the adoption.
-When you prepare and e-File your tax return on eFile.com, you can enter your adoption expenses and we will automatically prepare and report your Adoption Tax Credit on Form 8839 - eFileIT - and it will be e-Filed with your return.
+When you prepare and file your tax return on eFile.com, you can enter your adoption expenses and we will automatically prepare and report your Adoption Tax Credit on Form 8839 - eFileIT.
 If you are claiming the Adoption Credit and need to include adoption-related documents, you can print your return from your eFile.com account mail it in with your documents.

 Unfortunately, there are not many credits or deductions for older dependents, such as college students.
 If you claim your dependent child under 24 who is enrolled full-time in school, you are eligible for one of a few options.
 These are tax credits that, if your student dependent does not claim on their own, are claimable on your tax return.